ThatCoder-AT/ThatCoder-AT/README.md

 - 🔐 Conducting research in cybersecurity, focusing on offensive security and autonomous AI agents for pentesting.
 - 🧠 Experimenting heavily with local Large Language Models (LLMs) and optimizing AI inference.
 - 💻 Maintaining a complex dev environment across Windows and Kali Linux to support both development and security research.
-- 🎮 When I'm not coding or finding vulnerabilities, I'm probably grinding ranks in CS2 or Valorant.

 ---